themattbirch/Portfolio/src/content/posts/beyond-comfort-zone-navigating-career-growth-without-burnout.md

 I know all about this strategy, because I myself follow it.

-_And if we're being honest, I spend the majority of it outside the comfort zone, aside from a few vacation days a year for decompression-based retreats in nature._
+_And if we're being honest, I spend the majority of my life outside the comfort zone, aside from a few vacation days a year for decompression-based retreats in nature._

 This cycle acknowledges that humans need recovery and prevents burnout while still enabling advancement.